CAMSCSC/GitBook-Learn/theory/gamedesign/gamedesign.md

 ##Small Things
 There are small things in games that can brighten a player's day.
 Easter Eggs, hidden routes, inside jokes, and references to popular culture all are great ways for a player to enjoy themselves in a world you created.

+##Conclusion
+Create games with simplicity and originality in mind.
+This doesn't mean to redefine a genre (which you can if you want to) but to add your own unique twist to something you love.